nie-game/OpenXR-Hpp/OPENXR-HPP.md

     * `XR_DEBUG_UTILS_MESSAGE_SEVERITY_VERBOSE_BIT_EXT` is now
       `xr::DebugUtilsMessageSeverityFlagBitsEXT::Verbose`.
 (Type is an
       extension, so removed from value.)
+  * Note: to avoid compilation error, if the enum identifier start with a digit, it has an underscore prefix : e.g. XR_MARKER_ARUCO_DICT_4X4_50_ML become xr::MarkerArucoDictML:_4X4_50 (and not xr::MarkerArucoDictML:4X4_50)
 * Flag bits are handled like enums with the addition that the `_BIT` suffix has also been removed.
   * `XR_SPACE_VELOCITY_LINEAR_VALID_BIT` is now